dcorney/dcorney.github.io/_posts/2023-09-23-matchboxes.md

 | and       | ham?     |
 {:.mbtablestyle}

 Note that there is no box labelled "ham" because we haven't seen a word follow "ham" so have no information about what to put in the box.
 If we continued training with the sentence "Well, do you?" then the *\<start\>* box would contain "do" and "well" and the *do* box would contain "you" twice, once with a question mark.
+As shown in the photos above, every instance of the word "green" in our training data is followed by the word "eggs"; so the box **green** contains nothing but multiple copies of the word "eggs".

 ## Why did I do this?